zacwong2151/tp/docs/DeveloperGuide.md

       Use case resumes from step 2.

 * 2b.
-User did not input an index after the command.
+User did not input an event index after the command.

     * 2b1.
-System prompts user to input an index.
+System prompts user to input an event index.

       Use case resumes from step 2.